Chuong7/BitTwiddler/README.md

 ### Specs

+unix> tar xvf 1_datalab-handout.tar

+This will cause a number of files to be unpacked in the directory.
+The only file you will be modifying and turning in is bits.c.

 The bits.c file contains a skeleton for each of the programming puzzles.
 Your assignment is to complete each function skeleton using only straightline code for the integer puzzles (i.e., no loops or conditionals) and a limited number of C arithmetic and logical operators.
 Specifically, you are only allowed to use the